Adarsh01-code/WORDLE-clone-react/README.md

-** This is a Clone of the Original "Wordle", which is a web-based word game created and developed by Welsh software engineer 'Josh Wardle'.
+** A word-guessing game inspired by WORDLE, where you have to guess the right word within limited attempts to win the game.
+A perfect game for any worthsmmith.

 *RULES OF THE GAME*